mq-cah/ANZPHN/_pages/resources.md

 ### Fellowships
 #### Open
+* AHA Fiftieth Anniversary Fellowship
+: **Description**
+: The Australian Historical Association turns fifty in 2023.
+As part of its marking of this anniversary, the Association will be producing a brief history (of 25,000-30,000 words) examining its first fifty years.
+It is offering a fellowship worth $5000 to an emerging historian to work with Emeritus Professor David Carment AM in co-authoring such a publication which will be ready to launch at the AHA’s conference in July 2023 in Melbourne.
+Please note that the main body of the AHA’s records are located in the Noel Butlin Archives Centre at the Australian National University.
+The AHA is willing to contribute up to $500 towards the costs of a short research visit to Canberra for a successful applicant located interstate.
+: **More Information**: Enquiries to Professor Frank Bongiorno: <frank.bongiorno@anu.edu.au> or see announcement [here at this URL](https://theaha.org.au/aha-fiftieth-anniversary-history-opportunity/){:target="_blank"}.
+: **Application**: Applicants should send a statement addressing the selection criteria as well as a curriculum vitae (each of a maximum length of 2 pages) to <executive@theaha.org.au>.
+: **Closing Date**: 11 July 2022

 * CACHE Early Career Indigenous Australian Research Fellowship - 2022 : **Description**:
 : Up to $5,000 HDR, postdoctoral or heritage/environment professional fellowship for a dynamic and enthusiastic Aboriginal and/or Torres Strait Islander person with research skills to work with members of the Centre for Ancient Cultural Heritage and Environment (CACHE) in the fields of archaeological science, cultural heritage, and/or environmental heritage.